-In a large bowl, stir together the almond milk with 1 cup of the strawberries.
+In a large bowl, stir together the almond milk with 2 cups chopped strawberries.

 With an electric mixer, beat shortening and sugar for 3 minutes on medium-high speed until shortening is fluffy and doubles in volume.

 Add the baking powder and salt and beat for 1 minute until incorporated into the shortening mixture.

 Add 2 cups of the masa and half of the strawberry milk mixture; continue to beat until combined.

 Add the water and remaining corn masa and mix.

 Add the remaining strawberry milk mixture and optional red food coloring and beat at low speed, until well incorporated.

 Meanwhile, soak the corn husks in water for 30 minutes or until soft and pliable.